 This area of study introduces students to basic scientific methods used in observing and monitoring natural systems.
 Students learn to apply these methods in assessing the condition of natural systems, and in making data-driven conclusions about their sustainability.

 This course will cover the science needed to understand hydrology, the link between hydrology and climate, and why climate change will affect the hydrologic cycle.
 It will then look at what changes have occurred in the past, and what changes are projected for the future and how these changes may affect other sectors, such as agriculture.
 The final module of the course will look at adaptation measures to adapt to climate change.
-The course will be formatted to be a mixture of lectures and seminars, with the lecture portion used to introduce scientific concepts and the seminar portion to discuss and evaluate the readings assigned.
 At the end of this course, students will the hydrologic cycle and its connection to climate, how changes in climate have affected/will affect how much water is available on land, how water impacts ecosystem services, and how to diagnose the cause of a climate-related water problem and develop solutions to address it.
 (Taught by Dr. Laia Andreu- Hayles.)

 Other electives available in Columbia University departments.